CompuTec/computec-docs/docs/pdc/index.md

 This is a basic tutorial.
 You will be installing and starting the application, setting it up, and creating tasks for a specific resource.

-Click [here](https://youtu.be/tEq31we9jdo) to check the introduction video.
+Click [here](https://youtu.be/tEq31we9jdo) to check the introduction video on PDC.

 ## Getting Started